bongofury/async-limit-queue/README.md

 ## Description
 I use this module when I have a bunch async function to be executed and want the number of concurrently executed function to be controlled.

-This module export a function that creates an instance of queue with the given concurrency limit.
+This module exports a function that creates an instance of queue with the given concurrency limit.

 Use the `push` method to add (one by one) async functions to the queue.
 This method returns a `Promise` that is resolved when the passed async function is executed.